Catherine of Brandenburg: Princess consort of Transylvania

 On 2 March 1626, she married Gabriel Bethlen, prince of Transylvania.
 The marriage allied the Protestant Prince of Transylvania with the Protestant powers of Denmark, Sweden and the Palatinate.
-A proxy marriage was celebrated in Berlin, and a second marriage in person performed in Kosice in Transylvania (now in Slovakia) after the arrival of Catherine.
+A proxy marriage was celebrated in Cölln an der Spree, after which the bride set off accompanied by her sister Anna Sophia, for her new homeland, where a second marriage in person performed in Kosice in Transylvania (now in Slovakia) took place.
 The couple settled in Alba Iulia in Transylvania.

 The marriage is not described as happy.
-Gabriel Bethlen had numerous mistresses, and Catherine had lovers as well, most notably Istvan Csaky - because of the double standards of the time, however, only Catherine was given a bad reputation because of this.
+Gabriel Bethlen had numerous mistresses, and Catherine had lovers as well, most notably Istvan Csaky – because of the double standards of the time, however, only Catherine was given a bad reputation because of this.

 The marriage remained childless.
 It was a condition in the marriage contract that Catherine should be elected the successor of her spouse, and she was elected as his successor by Transylvania's Diet and swore her solemn oath as his successor on May-June 1626, after which her status was confirmed by the Ottoman Porte through the effort of the Dutch and English allies of Bethlen.
 Bethlen confirmed her election in his political will, in which he noted "perhaps no other illustrious princely woman has ever been elected."

 Prince Gabriel Bethlen died on 25 November 1629.